Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Dataset.md

 The described NLP pipeline further increases the overlap between databases (e.g CTD-SNAP 24.17%; DisGenet-RXList 19.78%).
 We manually supervised and checked the merging procedure taking care to reduce the false positive percentage.
 In some cases the overlap percentage remained low also after the application of our pipeline (e.g. RXList-HMDB 8.03%; SNAP-HMDB 0.39%).
-This behavior could be due to two factors: the first case is related to a deficiency of our pipeline in processing the contained names; in the second case it proved that we were working with complementary databases and thus the real information overlap should be reasonably low.
+Different data sources could be focused on different types of information and it is therefore reasonable to assume that in some cases the overlap is low.
-We took care of these cases and in our checks we always confirmed the second explanation.
+We supervised these critical cases with a manual check and we demonstrated our hypothesis.
+This behavior supports our databases choice: they include complementary information which could improve the informative efficiency of our structure.
-This was a very encouraging results since it proved the efficiency of our pipeline and at the same time it confirmed that the union of multiple data sources could effectively enlarge our knowledge.
+At the same time this result also proved the efficiency of our pipeline and it confirmed that the union of multiple data sources could effectively enlarge our knowledge about biomedical compounds.

 ![Graphical rendering of the first version of the `CHIMeRA` network.
 The visualization was performed before the inclusion of the DrugBank dataset.
 For computational issues we have not performed newer image of the global structure.
 In the image we represented disease nodes (azure), gene nodes (orange), SNP nodes (purple), metabolite nodes (light green), drug nodes (pink) and phenotype nodes (dark green).
 The visualization was obtained by the *Atlas layout* provided by Gephi.](../../../../img/chimera_plot.png)